yuw72/NLP_Project1/README.md

 ## Usage
 run `pip install -r requirements.txt`

-To see human readable format, run `python gg_api.py`
+To see human readable format, run `python gg_api.py`.
+The results will be printed to standard output (including red carpet) and to a .txt file "HumanRead.txt" (excluding red carpet).

 ## Execution Time
 On Lexi's laptop, the autograder runs in 1:30 for 2013 and 5:00 for 2015 without the red carpet information.